codemismatch/rubylearning/content/pages/tutorials/more-on-ruby-methods.md

 Later chapters dive deeper into defining your own methods, but for now remember:

 1. Every method belongs to a receiver.
-2. Leaving off the receiver means “call this on `self`.”
+2. Leaving off the receiver means "call this on `self`."
 3. `self` changes based on where you are (top level, class body, instance method, etc.).

 ### Practice checklist